This video by Jorge Cham (PhD Comics) featuring Nick Shockey and Jonathan Eisen demystifies the world of open access.

 Publisher's Print: The final published article in a publisher generated PDF file.

-Repository - Institutional/Discipline: Commonly associated with green open access and the self-archiving of work.
+Repository - Institutional/Disciplinary: Commonly associated with green open access.
 Institutional repositories are managed by a university or organization to curate the scholarly output of the institution's researchers.
-Discipline repositories, such as arXiv and PubMed Central, collect scholarship on specific subjects regardless of the researcher's institutional affiliation.
+Disciplinary repositories, such as arXiv and PubMed Central, collect scholarship on specific subjects regardless of the researcher's institutional affiliation.